pivotal-cf/docs-cassandra/upgrade.html.md

 1. Disable the repair service across the cluster
 1. On each node:
+  1. Prepare for safe shutdown via `nodetool disablegossip`, `nodetool disablethrift` and `nodetool drain`
   1. Stop the node
   1. Backup configuration files
-  1. Execute `nodetool drain`
   1. Update configuration files for the new version of DataStax
   1. Update the DataStax packages
+  1. Start the Cassandra process and wait for it to be healthy
+  1. Take a snapshot of the data (if there is enough free space to store the snapshot on disk)
-  1. Migrate the SS tables
+  1. Upgrade the SSTables
   1. Start the node
-  1. Check the node is healthy
 1. Enable the repair service across the cluster

 ## Rolling deployments